Open-source license: Copyleft

 Practical benefits to copyleft licenses have attracted commercial developers.
 Corporations have used and written reciprocal licenses with a narrower scope than the GPL.
+For example, Netscape drafted their own copyleft terms after rejecting permissive licenses for the Mozilla project.
 The GPL remains the most popular license of this type, but there are other significant examples.
 The FSF has crafted the Lesser General Public License (LGPL) for libraries.
 Mozilla uses the Mozilla Public License (MPL) for their releases, including Firefox.
 IBM drafted the Common Public License (CPL) and later adopted the Eclipse Public License (EPL).
 A difference between the GPL and other reciprocal licenses is how they define derivative works covered by the reciprocal provisions.
-The GPL, and the Affero License based on it, use a broad scope to describe affected works.
+The GPL, and the Affero License (AGPL) based on it, use a broad scope to describe affected works.
+The AGPL extends the reciprocal obligation in the GPL to cover software made available over a network.
 They are called strong copyleft in contrast to the weaker copyleft licenses often used by corporations.
 Weak copyleft uses narrower, explicit definitions of derivative works.
-The MPL uses a file-based definition, the CPL/EPL use a module-based definition, and FSF's own LGPL exempts libraries in certain situations.
+The MPL uses a file-based definition, the CPL and EPL use a module-based definition, and the FSF's own LGPL refers to software libraries.

 Compatibility

 License compatibility determines how code with different licenses can be distributed together.
 The goal of open-source licensing is to make the work freely available, but this becomes complicated when working with multiple terminologies imposing different requirements.
 There are many uncommonly used licenses and some projects write their own bespoke agreements.
 As a result, this causes more confusion than other legal aspects.
 When releasing a collection of applications, each license can be considered separately.
 However, when attempting to combine software, code from another project can only be in-licensed if the project uses compatible terms and conditions.

 When combining code bases, the original licenses can be maintained for separate components, and the larger work released under a compatible license.
-Permissive licenses are broadly compatible because they can cover separate parts of a project.
-The GPL, LGPL, AGPL, MPL, EPL, and Apache License have all been revised to enhance compatibility.
 This compatibility is often one-way.
+Public domain content can be used anywhere as there is no copyright claim, but code acquired under any almost any set of terms cannot be waved to the public domain.
 Permissive licenses can be used within copyleft works, but copyleft material cannot be released under a permissive license.
 Some weak copyleft licenses can be used under the GPL and are said to be GPL-compatible.
 GPL software can only be used under the GPL or AGPL.
-Public domain content can be used anywhere as there is no copyright claim, but code acquired under any almost any set of terms cannot be waved to the public domain.
+Permissive licenses are broadly compatible because they can cover separate parts of a project.
+Multiple licenses including the GPL and Apache License have been revised to enhance compatibility.